About Us

 Portada / About Peru / Arequipa City / Museums Arequipa / Anthropological Museum of Santa Maria Catholic University

-It was founded in 1969 by the Marianist Brother Doctor Roberto Wood, who gathered a group of teachers for the specialty who at the same time organized the Institute of Pre-Columbian Studies, which was born with the museum in 1970, thus initiating the professional career of Archaeology at the university, constituting the first outside of Lima.
+It was founded in 1969 by the Marianist Brother Dr. Roberto Wood, who brought together a group of professors related to the specialty.
+At the same time, they organized the Institute of Pre-Columbian Studies, which was created along with the museum in 1970, marking the beginning of the professional Archaeology program at the university, the first outside Lima.

-The museum has 8 rooms that present the cultural development of the Arequipa region from the high Andean hunter-gatherers (10,000 B.C.) to the arrival of the Europeans in the 14th century and ending with the Republic.
+The museum has eight rooms that present the cultural development of the Arequipa region, from the high-Andean hunter-gatherers, approximately around 10,000 BC, to the arrival of the Spaniards in the 16th century and the republican period.

 Room 1: